chrismgentry/southeast_poverty/README.md

-# Poverty Project with Trevor
+# Poverty Project with Trevor, Kadi, and Melissa

+(more information to be added at a later date)